furansa/iothm/README.md

 Each service is exposed through a specific port, after build and run it's possible to access the following:

-* Data REST API, port 8000
+* Events REST API, port 8000
+* Events Database, port 5432
 * Elasticsearch, port 9200
 * Kibana, port 5601
-* PostgreSQL Database, port 5432

 Detailed information about each service will be provided inside the respective folders.